 These barrels leant a distinct blonde colour to the gin – so we christened them the “Sisters Golden Hair,” a tribute to our inspirational road trip and that awesome song by America (which was the soundtrack to our trip).

 Six months later our first Barrel Aged Gin came to be.
-Then our second release won gold at the San Francisco World Spirits Competition, and it's just been getting better ever since...
+Then our second release won gold at the San Francisco World Spirits Competition in 2015, and it's just been getting better ever since...

 Our solera of Chardonnay barrels has grown from two barrels to 16 since our first release.
 You can see the solera sitting tall behind and to the right of Wilma in the distillery.
-Release No_7 has been newly christened as our Chardonnay Barrel Gin.
-It has been in barrel about six months longer than the 2017 release (making it a full year in barrel), showing even more of those gorgeous preserved ginger notes, richer spice, and oaky sweetness.
+From release No_7 we have christened this our Chardonnay Barrel Gin.

 We'll be straight up here in saying these aren't tonic water gins - they're so interesting and nuanced, we suggest enjoying them neat or on the rocks.
 But you can check out a few more suggestions here.